cyisnf/paris_biosys/README.md

 ### Simulation: Aa, Ab, Ba, Bb, Bc, D

-For example, Simulation Aa in our paper is performed as follows;
+For example, Simulation Aa in our paper is executed as follows;

 ```
 python simAa_preventive.py
 ```

-After execution, matplotlib will draw a graph on the display.
+After execution, matplotlib will draw a graph on display.
-When the graph is closed, a folder with the name of the simulation is created in the current directory, and a pdf of the graph is saved in that folder.
+When the graph is closed, a folder with the name of the simulation is created in the `outputs' directory, and a pdf of the graph is saved in that folder.

 ### Simulation: C